bloemj/2023-coding-the-humanities/setup.md

 **IMPORTANT**: Either way, this copy of the course repo will conflict with any change you made yourself to the files in there.
 This is especially the case for the former way: if you pull, then you edit, then I edit, then you pull again, there will likely be a conflict if we both changed the same files.
 I recommend to put your edited copies of the repository contents in a separate folder, so to keep your edits (ideally, you could do versioning on a repository of your own!).

-#### Conda

-1. Install conda using the [Anaconda distribution](https://www.anaconda.com/distribution/), remember to pick Python 3.7 and the OS you need.
-Get the graphical installer.
-2. After installation, you will have an app called **Anaconda Navigator** installed.
-You can create and manage enviromnents and use jupyter notebooks from it, without using the terminal, mostly.
-3. If you use the terminal, remember to relunch all your terminal windows after the installation of conda.
-Then refer to [this guide](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
-The msot basic commands are:
-    - `conda create -n myenv python=3.7 anaconda` which will create an environment named `myenv` and install the libraries in the anaconda distribution into it (handy to have most of the popular stuff at the ready).
-    - `conda activate myenv`.
-    - `conda deactivate`.
-    - `conda remove --name myenv --all` to remove an environment and all its packages.

-#### Jupyter

-This should be straightforward if you have the Anaconda Navigator or have an environment created as detailed above.
-More info [here](https://medium.com/codingthesmartway-com-blog/getting-started-with-jupyter-notebook-for-python-4e7082bd5d46).